the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 First page of the form, for Title, Message and Type.
 Fields are filled.
 CC-BY-SA.
 ```

+##### Authors screen

+The CFF schema requires at least one author in the `CITATION.cff` file.
-Click the "add author" button to open a form for adding an author.
+Click the "Add author" button to open a form for adding an author.
-At least one author is required.
 Fill the relevant fields for authors.
 Adding the ORCID is recommended.

 ```{figure} ../../figures/cffinit-2.jpg